ch4dum/Ball-collector-arm/README.md

 🎉 JointStateNode has started! 🎉
 ===========================
-Use the following command to change mode: ros2 topic pub /change_mode std_msgs/Int16 "data: N"
+Use the following command to change mode: ros2 topic pub --once /change_mode std_msgs/Int16 "data: N"

 Where N is: